UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```

 Lists, Series and DataFrames are basic types of *data structure* in Python, which
 are core to most data analyses.
-We summarize them in Table
+We summarize them in
 {numref}`tab:datastructure-table`.
 There are several other data structures in the Python programming
 language (*e.g.,* matrices), but these are beyond the scope of this book.